Top Things You Should Know About Production Designers

 You should have basic design skills if you're thinking of entering this profession.
 Many of the most successful production designers have degrees in architecture or in environmental design.
 These aren't necessarily requirements for the job, but they can help give you a basic framework or launch pad from which to start.
 These credentials will also look good on your resume—especially because these are advanced degrees that require at least two additional years of education beyond obtaining a bachelors degree.

 Theatrical set design is another excellent background for this position.
-Set design can be thought of as two or three frames of a film.
+Set design can be thought of like two or three frames of a film.
 In the case of a TV show, if you consider the set design for the 1960's TV hit series "Mary Tyler Moore," nearly every episode took place in just two rooms.

 Production designers also need to be very skilled communicators—not an easy task.
 They must be able to visually conceive a specific scene then be able to explain it in detail to those who charged with physically building it.
 The most creatively skilled production designer may not be articulate enough to translate visuals into words.
 People skills are also an absolute must for a production designer because of all the different kinds of people he or she will have to work with—from creative types to wonky engineers.